-Proposed Intervention
+Proposed Activities

-Applications should provide a clear and concise description of the intervention and activities proposed to meet the goals and objectives of this NOFO (Notice of Funding Opportunity) as stated in Section I and identified above, and to address the problem(s) or gaps described in the above section "Project Relevance and Current Need."
-Applications should explain the rationale for using a particular intervention and to present a clear connection between identified system gaps/needs and the proposed activities.
+Applications should provide a clear and concise description of the activities proposed to meet the goals and each of the objectives of this funding opportunity (i.e., how they will be achieved).
+Applications should explain the rationale for using a particular approach or intervention (i.e., why they were chosen).
+There should be a clear connection between identified system gaps/needs in "Project Relevance and Current Need" and the proposed activities.
 Further, this section should identify any major barriers that are anticipated, and how the project will be able to overcome those barriers.